 Body image is an extremely sensitive subject that can be triggering for many individuals in eating disorder recovery.
 Even many people who have never struggled with an eating disorder feel unhappy with their weight or body shape.

 Alternatively, it might be hard to understand why your partner struggles with their self-image if you do not have any body image concerns.
-To you, they are beautiful.
+To you, they are beautiful, handsome, or perfect.
 So why do they not see themselves the same way?

 Poor body image can lead to decreased physical and emotional intimacy.
 This inevitably takes its toll on a marriage or relationship, which is why transparency and open communication are essential.
 If you are struggling with your body image, be honest with your partner and let them support you.